Skip to Content

 • Identify and avoid nest entrances

-• Contact a professional for nest removal, especially near doors, decks, or high-traffic areas
+• Contact a professional for nest treatment/removal—especially near doors, decks, or high-traffic areas

 DIY nest removal can be dangerous.
 For many situations, the safest option is to have a professional remove the nest.